abdiel-2609/C/homework/PIA/README.md

 To move, we will have to be pressing the key enter.

 ## Reference
 * Empieza a programar (2013, Nov.
 10).
-Bloque 6.1 ¿Que son las estructuras?
+Bloque 6.1 ¿Que son las estructuras?.
+YouTube https://www.youtube.com/watch?v=sKCtFFf6v7A&list=PLw8RQJQ8K1ySN6bVHYEpDoh-CKVkL_uOF&index=30